Covid-19 - Staff Risk Assessments

 Also, a research paper has been published on MedRxiv on the 9th of May by a variety of authors including senior clinicians within the BMA, Hospital Trusts, University College London and the University of Exeter.
 It examines the Covid 19 related deaths in the population and uses this to provide a risk stratification tool for Doctors.
 This paper has not been peer reviewed and as such should be used only as a guide to help decision making.

 The BMA have a number of resources and information on their Covid-19 risk assessment webpage.
-Included in July 2020, was a Covid-19 risk assessment tool.
+This icludes a Covid-19 risk assessment tool that was updated in February 2021.
 The document can be downloaded and read in full here.

 Pregnancy irrespective of score: